prasannavl/mchain/README.md

 }
 ```

 I personally think somewhere on it's way - the standard library team got stuck between the choice between simplicity and consistency - and they seem to have chosen the former.
-And now it's stuck - you can't just go back and change it.
+And now it's stuck - you can't just go back and change the standard way even if the other is deemed better.

 But, you don't have to choose.
 You can combine both :)